mem-memov/ndb/README.md

 long int total = ndb_intersect(nodeIds, nodeCount, buffer, bufferLength);
 ```

-You can maniputate the graph data from any language that supports sockets in Linux if you install the **ndb-server**.
+You can maniputate the graph data from any language that supports sockets in Linux if you install the [ndb-server](https://github.com/mem-memov/ndb-server).